 Cleveland, OH 44194

-If you have received a scholarship from an organization outside of the university, that check needs to be given to the Financial Aid Office so it can be credited to your tuition account.
+If you have received a scholarship from an organization outside of the university, that check needs to be given to the Financial Aid Office so it can be credited to your student financial account.
 If the organization requires the university to send them a bill for the scholarship, the organization must send a written request for a bill to the Student Financial Services office.
-This request must provide the student's name, and 7-digit ID number.
+This request must provide the student's name and 7-digit ID number.

 Scholarship checks should be mailed to:

 Office of University of Financial Aid